In this article you will find insights on why you need a test case management software for managing test cases rather

 All the above activities will not only take up your testing time but they are also prone to errors.
 In addition to the difficulty to enforce compliance with the prescribed formats.
 Hence the best approach to handle test cases is using a test management tool.

 ReQtest is one of the best test case management tools loaded with features for increasing testing efficiency.

 Reasons to use ReQtest’ test case management tool

-ReQtest is one of the most simple and easy to use test case management tools
+ReQtest is one of the most simple and easy to use test case management software

 ReQtest is a web-based test case management software which you can access from anywhere in the world and at any time with the help of an internet connection and a browser.
 You can quickly and easily set up a test project, add users and import test cases.
 You and your team will be able to start working on the testing project in a very short span of time.

 ReQtest for agile testing

 ReQtest facilitates communication among testing and development team through its “Agile board” to improve collaboration.
 It supports testing in Waterfall, Agile, and DevOps development environment.

 ReQtest is a cloud-based test case management software for distributed teams

 The tool offers the flexibility to set up different teams for different projects.
 As a result, the users can work on multiple projects simultaneously.